Yasar05/Gen-ai-interview-Questions-and-answers/06-rag-retrieval/README.md

 **Answer:**

-Multi-hop reasoning chains multiple retrieval steps to answer complex questions.
+Multi-hop reasoning chains multiple retrieval steps to answer complex questions.“Multi-hop reasoning in RAG refers to answering complex questions that require combining information from multiple documents across multiple retrieval steps.
+The system performs an initial retrieval, extracts intermediate facts, rewrites the query based on that information, and runs additional retrieval passes.
+The evidence from all hops is then aggregated, reranked, and passed to the LLM for final grounded answer generation.
+This allows RAG systems to handle complex, chained queries that cannot be answered from a single document.”

 **Implementation Components:**
 - **Multi-hop Retriever**: Chain multiple retrieval steps